gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 <http://nim-lang.org/macros.html#parseExpr,string>`_ do its job.

 The result of this conversion is stored as a sequence of ``PNimrodNode`` objects, which is a flat list.
-To convert it into the AST tree Nimrod expects we use the `foldr() <http://nim-lang.org/sequtils.html#foldr.t,expr,expr>`_ template from the `sequtils <http://nim-lang.org/sequtils.html>`_ module.
+To convert it into the AST tree Nim expects we use the `foldr() <http://nim-lang.org/sequtils.html#foldr.t,expr,expr>`_ template from the `sequtils <http://nim-lang.org/sequtils.html>`_ module.
 ``foldr`` accepts as first parameter the sequence of items we want to fold, and